satoruisaka/DreamSprout/README.md

 # DreamSprout Story Generator

-DreamSprout transforms a single prompt into a fully illustrated storybook by uing local large language models (via Ollama) and image generation (via Stable Diffusion XL).
+**DreamSprout** is a playful and educational Python app that transforms a single prompt into a fully illustrated storybook using local large language models (via Ollama) and image generation (via Stable Diffusion XL).

+Thanks to the quirky nature of both language and diffusion models, the outputs are often nonsensical or unexpectedly delightful.
+This unpredictability is not a flaw, it is a feature.
+DreamSprout offers a hands-on sandbox for exploring **how different model architectures and prompt styles influence generative behavior**.
+It’s a joyful storytelling tool for parents and children, and a modular playground for anyone curious about the expressive boundaries of modern AI.

 Version 1.0, November 20, 2025